National Institutes of Health

 If you have Tourette syndrome, you make unusual movements or sounds, called tics.
 You have little or no control over them.
 Common tics are throat-clearing and blinking.
 You may repeat words, spin, or, rarely, blurt out swear words.

-About one of every 100 people has Tourette syndrome.
+Tourette syndrome is a disorder of the nervous system.
 It often occurs with other problems, such as

 The cause of Tourette syndrome is unknown.
 It is more common in boys than girls.
 The tics usually start in childhood and may be worst in the early teens.
 Many people eventually outgrow them.